serverless/blog/posts/2017-10-06-definitive-guide-serverlessconf-2017-nyc.md

 **9:45-10:15 - theatre I**<br>
 *10 tips for running a serverless business... number #6 will blow your mind!* by [Sam Kroonenburg](https://twitter.com/samkroon?lang=en)<br>
-> Seriously, how can anybody skip the founder of the conference?
+> Seriously, how can anybody skip an [A Cloud Guru](https://acloud.guru) talk at ServerlessConf?
 Sam knows what’s up.
 Also, that tongue-in-cheek title.

 **11:15-11:30 - theatre I**<br>
 *Harmonizing Serverless and Traditional Applications* by [Ryan Scott Brown](https://twitter.com/ryan_sb?lang=en)<br>